acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

 *   When being rendered, _specific characters_ that match the bytes of these files are shown.
 *   Sometimes there are bytes that do not make sense so they don't get rendered properly.

 Most systems have in-built text editors.
-Let us use the `nano` editor
+Let us use the `nano` editor <!-- why not vim or emacs? -->

 ```bash
 nano myfile.txt # opens 'myfile.txt' with nano